 - 1. List all the corresponding angles. - 2.
 List all the corresponding sides. - 3.
 Draw a sketch of another triangle in a different position which is congruent to the two shown above. - 4.
 List all the tests you know to prove triangles are congruent. - 5.
-Why do we not use a congruency test involving 3 angles? - Teacher provides answers to questions and highlights particular concepts, as well as issues that may have arisen in student answers (issues not addressed to be noted at end of lesson). - Ask students to volunteer their answers, giving positive feedback.
-Read out a sample answer for all students to listen to and write down.
+Why do we not use a congruency test involving 3 angles? - Teacher provides answers to questions and highlights particular concepts, as well as issues that may have arisen in student answers (issues not addressed to be noted at end of the lesson). - Encourage students to share their answers voluntarily, giving positive feedback.
+Read a sample answer aloud for all students to hear and write.
 This may come from one of the students or from the sample answers below.

-- 1. $\angle A = \angle F$, $\angle B = \angle E$, $\angle C = \angle G$
+- 1. $\angle A = \angle F, \angle B = \angle E, \angle C = \angle G$

 - 2. AB=EF, AC=FG, BC=EG

 - 3. Multiple options possible, e.g.: